 The semantic analysis phase is by far the largest component of the compiler so far.
-Our solution is approximately 1300 lines of well-documented C++.
 You will find the assignment easier if you take some time to design the semantic checker prior to coding.
 Ask yourself:

 - What requirements do I need to check? - When do I need to check a requirement? - When is the information needed to check a requirement generated? - Where is the information I need to check a requirement?